mlawd/mattlaw.dev/content/blog/product-strategy/article.md

 instead of output.

 Josh argued that definitions are becoming increasingly important and defined an outcome as "A change in human behaviour that creates value".
-Compare this is an output, which is something that simply meets requirements.
+Whereas an output which is something that simply meets requirements.
 This might seem like a small difference, but it is key.

 For me, outcomes over output is not a new concept.
 It is something I often talk about with a couple of developer friends of mine, 1 of which works in an